 Our second day in D.C. was just as inspiring as the first.
-We began our day with a tour of the Ford Theatre.
+We began our day with a tour of Ford’s Theatre.
 This is the location of President Lincoln’s assassination.
 There is a wonderful museum downstairs that is operated by the National Park Service and they offer a very comprehensive Junior Ranger book.
 This museum has a vast collection of artifacts from the time of Lincoln’s presidency, his assassination, including the derringer that John Wilkes Booth used and the timeline of events that took place during this historic event.
 We spent well over an hour in the museum alone and then walked upstairs to the theatre.
 We were blessed to have a very lengthy chat with one of the docents, who was dressed up in period attire.
 She was a wealth of knowledge on Lincoln and his assassination and she truly made this experience memorable.

 We were able to view the President’s theatre box, where the assassination took place.

 We then walked across the street to the Petersen House, where Lincoln was taken after the shooting and eventually died.
 This house opens up to another museum that houses artifacts from President Lincolns funeral as well as memorabilia from his life.
 One interesting fact that we learned was that upon his death, our 16th president’s funeral train drove through 7 states and 180 cities with scheduled stops where citizens could come and pay their respects.
 At these stops, his coffin was displayed for mourners to view and pay tribute to this great American President.
 In the larger cities, thousands would line up for this historical event.
 The train traveled a total of 1,654 miles from the Capital to his home state of Illinois.

 Capitol Building Tour